Acciorocketships/mrs-gym/README.md

 	mrsenv.step(torch.zeros(N_AGENTS,3), ACTION_TYPE="set_target_vel")
 	```

-	Description: sets the actions and steps the simulation by one timestep
+	Description: sets the actions and steps the simulation by one timestep.

 	Arguments:
 	- actions: ((N_AGENTS x 3) tensor) [required] sets the actions for the agents